 Stop by the Career Development Center in room B114 for job openings on-campus.
 Also, remember: ON CAMPUS means in any CUNY School.
 Once you finish your program, you may no longer work on campus unless you are authorized through Optional Practical Training and the work is directly related to the course of study you have completed.
 You may also work on campus after you have completed a program if you have been issued a new I-20 for a second program that will begin the following quarter.

-After completing your program at LaGuardia Community College, you have four options to choose from and you need to notify ISS Office about your plans.
+After completing your program of study at LaGuardia Community College, you have the following options to choose from and you need to notify ISS Office about your plans.